XAI4GEO/Tree_Classification/README.md

 ## Repository structure

-- `notebooks`: Jupyter notebooks for the workflow.
+- `notebooks`: Jupyter notebooks of the workflow.
 - `optimal_models`: Optimized Siamese network model and feature extraction model for the workflow.
 - [`packages`](./packages): Python tools that are used across the project.